 - Device Manufacturing: Several aspects of the manufacturing process can lead to a defective medical device such as human error, faulty gears, broken or aging machinery and other factors.

 - Product Marketing: Representatives of the manufacturing company are responsible for marketing the device correctly, which involves clearly stating how the device is meant to be used and how it could potentially be misused and lead to injury.
-If the marketing efforts fail to properly educate physicians, hospitals and other medical providers about the device, the company could be held accountable for failing to warn consumers and health care professionals of the risks associated with the product.
+If the marketing efforts fail to properly educate physicians, hospitals and other medical providers about the device, the company could be held accountable for failing to warn consumers and healthcare professionals of the risks associated with the product.

 A minor defect doesn't necessarily mean a medical device is unreasonably dangerous.
 The product defect must have caused the patient significant harm to constitute a defective medical device claim.
 Unfortunately, defective medical devices can lead to catastrophic injuries and in some cases, wrongful death.

-How to File a Defective Medical Product Claim
+Filing a Defective Medical Product Claim

 Filing a defective medical product claim requires ample proof of your injuries and that the product manufacturer was negligent in some way.
 For example, this negligence may involve a breach of duty in that the company failed to warn you or your physician of the risks associated with the product.
 You must also prove that this negligence directly led to your injuries or the wrongful death of a loved one and your damages warrant compensation.